 Downtown London and throughout old cobbled Europe, these clay bricks were

-hand-crafted and fired under extreme temperatures to achieve their hardened
+hand-crafted and fired under extreme temperatures to achieve their sturdy

 nature.
 Soon as the clay hardened they were sent to the local ports for their

 Trans-Atlantic voyage.
-Used in the ‘hold’ of ships for ballast, the bricks
+Used in the cargo ‘hold’ of ships for ballast (stability), the bricks

-in the New England ports of Providence and Boston, the ballast brick were
+in the New England ports of Providence and Boston, the ballast bricks were

 unloaded and replaced with fine goods for the return trip to England.
 Some of